lynnpye/sl_triggers/docs/Scripts.md

 ## Function Libraries

 All commands beyond the intrinsics come from Function Libraries.
-SLTR includes a an expanding library with functions covering not only base Skyrim but also SexLab and related mods.
+SLTR includes an expanding library with functions covering not only base Skyrim but also SexLab, OStim, and other related mods.

 For detailed information about available functions, see the [Function Libraries](../Function-Libraries) wiki page.